gabischool/Enroll-Users/README.md

 #### Create Your Advanced Form

-We want to create a form to onboard a new user to our system.
+We want to create a form to enroll a new user to our system.
 We need _at least_ the following pieces of information about our new user:

 - [ ] Name
 - [ ] Email